• Skip to primary navigation

 • I met Benny Lewis who travels the world, learning languages and teaching others how to do it too.

-• I met Jess Green who helps people find find a creative course, I’ve registered my workshops on her site, Seek Your Course
+• I met Jess Green who helps people find a creative course, I’ve registered my workshops on her site, Seek Your Course

-• I met Stacey and Craig who help dance studio owners build web sites
+• I met Stacey and Craig who help dance studio owners build websites

-• I saw amazing keynote speakers including Scott Harrison who’s small goal is to help provide clean water to 100,000,000 (thats a hundred million!) people by the end of the decade, that don’t currently have access.
-The group he founded, Charity:water has already provided water to 2.5 million and I believe he’ll make his goal.
+• I saw amazing keynote speakers including Scott Harrison whose small goal is to help provide clean water to 100,000,000 (that’s a hundred million!) people by the end of the decade, that don’t currently have access.
+The group he founded, Charity: water has already provided water to 2.5 million and I believe he’ll make his goal.Portland2012 0681 Google

-• I met people that live abroad and travel year round, or whenever they want, and have businesses to support that type of lifestyle
+• I met people that live abroad and travel year-round, or whenever they want and have businesses to support that type of lifestyle

 • I met three amazing women (that’s us in the photo to the right) who were also my roommates.
 We had never met before but hooked up on Facebook to share hotel costs.
-We now plan to keep in touch monthlyand help each other stay on track with our goals.
-We arrived as strangers, but left as friends.
+We now plan to keep in touch monthly and help each other stay on track with our goals.
+We arrived as strangers but left as friends.
 (Left to right: Jen Vertanen, me, Louise Wo, Sarah O’Leary)

 The common thread – passion!